Bruce Springsteen to kick off 2026 tour in Minneapolis ‘in defense of America’

 Bruce Springsteen is heading back out on the road.

 Springsteen kicking off his 20-date run in Minneapolis comes just weeks after the release of his protest song, “Streets of Minneapolis,” which criticized Donald Trump after ICE agents invaded the city on his orders.
-The song was dedicated to Renee Good and Alex Pretti, two civilians who were shot dead by federal agents early in the year.
+The song was written in response to the deaths of Renee Good and Alex Pretti, two civilians who were shot and killed by federal immigration agents earlier this year.

 “We will be rocking your town,” he said, pointing at the camera, “in celebration and in defense of America, American democracy, American freedom, our American constitution and our sacred American dream — all of which are under attack by our wannabe king and his rogue government in Washington, D.C.”